 Covid 19 pandemic has had a major impact on how ALOHA members meet.
-Since March of 2020 we have not been meeting at ALOHA Center.
-We learned how to have our meetings virtually and essentially closed the center except for pick up of supplies and a few ALD demonstrations.
-We have maintained office hours with phone and email contact.
+Since March of 2020 we have made several changes at ALOHA Center.
+We learned how to have our meetings virtually and are now welcoming members in person!
+You may attend our Tuesday Peer Discussion group via Zoom or in person.

-With the advent of vaccinations we began to look forward to opening the center more and ask that you contact our office prior to your visit.
+With the advent of vaccinations, we begin to look forward to opening the center more and ask that you contact our office prior to your visit.
 We have equipped ourselves with hybrid meetings; where patrons are in ALOHA’s conference room and others are on Zoom on the big Smart Screen.
-On July 20 we had a trial hybrid meeting with the Tuesday Peer Group.
-Four of us were at ALOHA and fourteen participated online.
-What was an initial sound problem, was now resolved.
 We connected the loop system so that what was said in the room could be heard by all on Zoom.
 The quality of sound was rated excellent by those on Zoom—probably the result of higher quality of the mics and the clarity of the Loop signal.

-The ALOHA Readers Club will resume in October and remain a virtual meeting only, since so many participants live outside the area.
+The ALOHA Readers Club will remain a virtual meeting, since so many participants live outside the area.

 The ALOHA Center remains open during office hours for appointments for demos, to pick up supplies, or drop off donations.
-Please plan to wear a mask until CDC guidance changes.
 Watch the website and possible email alerts for updates.